jonasschneider/momentum/README.md

 The SPDY server will be informed of the app's push request, and will start processing the request immediately as if was sent as a separate request by the client.

-The virtual request will look to the application like a normal GET request from the same client.
-Information that is duplicated from the initial request consists of:
-    - Cookie
-    - User-Agent
+Per the SPDY spec, the virtual request will look to the application completely identical to the original request, except for the `:host`, `:scheme` and `:path` headers, which contain the location of the requested resource.

 Performance